AEljaa/Smart-Grid-Team-18/Readme.md

 Secondly run the command `cd server` and run `python3 flaskBackendServer.py` now open another terminal and go back to the root of the project.

-Lastly run  the command `cd multithreadserver ` and run the command  `python3 trialserver.py` TODO CHANGE FILE NAMES
+Thirdly run  the command `cd multithreadserver ` and run the command  `python3 trialserver.py`.

+Lastly run the commands `cd client`, then run `npm install` and finally run `npm start` to start the webpage.

 ## Contribution Table